 But this reflection only occurs on the surface.
 The depths of the ocean remain blue as far as eyes can see, or better said, as far as the light penetrates them.

-The Way Ocean Water Absorbs Light
+It’s Due to The Way Water Absorbs Light

 Water molecules are pretty good at absorbing light.
 However, different colors or, better said, light rays are absorbed in various degrees.
 Water sort of acts like a filter that gradually absorbs all the colors except for blue, so blue is the prominent color that is scattered back and reaches human eyes.